dirtsimple/imposer/README.md

 Imposer is not yet regularly tested on anything other than Linux, but it *should* work on Cygwin, OS/X, and other Unix-like operating systems with a suitable version of bash and jq.

-To use Imposer, you must have either a `composer.json` or `wp-cli.yml` file located in the root of your current project.
-Imposer will search upward from the current directory for one or the other before running, and all relative paths (e.g. those in `IMPOSER_PATH`) will be treated as relative to that directory.
+To use Imposer, you must have an `imposer-project.md`,  `composer.json` OR `wp-cli.yml` file located in the root of your current project.
+Imposer will search the current directory and its parent directories until it finds one of the three files, and all relative paths (e.g. those in `IMPOSER_PATH`) will be treated as relative to that directory.
 (And all code in state files is executed with that directory as the current directory.)
+If you have an `imposer-project.md`, it will be loaded as though it were the state file for a state called `imposer-project`.

 Basic usage is `imposer require` *state...*, where each state name designates a state file to be loaded.
 States are loaded in the order specified, unless an earlier state `require`s a later state, forcing it to be loaded earlier than its position in the list.
+You don't have to list any states if everything you want to apply is in your `imposer-project.md`, or is `require`d by it.

 For convenience, state names do not include the `.state.md` suffix, and can also just be the name of a composer package (e.g. `foo/bar`) or theme/plugin directory (e.g. `sometheme` or `someplugin`).
 Given a string such as `foo/bar/baz`, imposer will look for the following files in the following order, in each directory on `IMPOSER_PATH`, with the first found file being used: